Govt. Charges As applicable

 Digital Signatures of all members and at least one Director need to be obtained for incorporation.
 The following KYC details are required:

-Once the name gets approved by the department, the documents — including the Memorandum of Association (MOA) and Articles of Association (AOA) — are prepared as per the guidelines given under the Act and Rules for incorporation of the Company.
+Once the name gets approved by the department, documents — including the Memorandum of Association (MOA) and Articles of Association (AOA) — are prepared as per the guidelines given under the Act and Rules for incorporation of the Company.

 Incorporation of the Company is done through SPICe (Simplified Proforma for Incorporating Company electronically).
 Form SPICe – INC-32 is filed along with eMOA (INC-33) and eAOA (INC-34) with the Central Registration Centre (CRC) of Ministry of Corporate Affairs, along with requisite Stamp Duty charges.